wrightkelsey/ptta_haiti/README.md

 **7. Instructions to replicators**

-In what follows, we explain the steps required to use the attached files:

-1) 	Folders in the working directory are: do, data, results, doc, and log.
+1) 	Folders in the working directory are: do, data, results, doc, ado, and log.
 2) 	Change the file paths at the beginning of each  do-file
 	- The do-files generate log-files that are saved in a folder "log"
 	- The do-files generate tex files that are saved in a folder "results"
 3) 	Make sure have distinct, estout, psdlasso, and ritest from SSC.
-The version used in the paper are copied in ado.
+The version used in the paper are copied in /ado.
 4) 	Run one of the 6 do files
 5) 	Output from the log files references the table in the paper Output in the tex files should be viewed using Latex